 Employees receive real-time transaction notifications via text message, each time they swipe their business credit card.
 They can then simply reply with a receipt picture for instant reconciliation and expense categorization.

-Blind Spots In Your Budget
+No More Blind Spots in your Budget

 Most companies still rely on manual expense reporting, leaving room for errors and missed spending.
 Fyle can offer complete visibility into your T&E spending, ensuring you capture every expense.

-Hidden Cost-Saving Opportunities
+Find Hidden Cost-Saving Opportunities

 Transparency is key.
-With Fyle’s data, you can identify areas for significant savings, like repeat vendors with high prices or out-of-policy employee spending (which is almost 20% of all T&E expenses!).
+With Fyle’s CoPilot, you can identify areas for significant savings, like repeat vendors with high prices or out-of-policy employee spending (which is almost 20% of all T&E expenses!).
 Use this leverage to negotiate better rates and eliminate wasteful spending.

 Faster Reimbursements, Happier Employees